 The issue the Board is interested in is whether the employee was injured in the course and scope of employment.
-Since your employees likely work “at-will” and you have the right to fire them if they are underperforming, the Board will assume you were getting sufficient benefit from the employee’s services, if you kept employing her, especially when you employed her on the date she was hurt.
+Since your employees likely work “at-will” and you have the right to fire them if they are underperforming, the Board will assume you were getting sufficient benefit from the employee’s services if you kept employing her, especially when you employed her on the date she was hurt.

 It’s wise for you to have a safety program.
 It helps protect your employees from injury, and it helps you avoid the cost of injury.
 The Board is only interested in whether you were insured, by which carrier, and did your employee get hurt in the course and scope of employment.

 Workers Compensation is effectively a No-Fault benefit, much like the no-fault benefits you receive when you’re in a motor vehicle accident–without any analysis of fault.
 Again, the issue for the Board is whether your employee was injured in the course and scope of employment.

-As with performance, you have the power to terminate the employment.
+As with performance, you have the power to terminate their employment.
 When you do not, the Board will presume you were getting enough of a benefit from the employee’s services to keep working with him.
 Thus, your claims that he is a terrible person will be valueless, and they might make you look like the terrible person.

 Again, you will be deemed to gain enough from the employment relationship to engage in it and continue it.
 So, it won’t matter as much that your employee broke the law by working without authorization.
 You broke the law, too, and your unclean hands balance those of your employee.

 In short, as the employer, you are presumed to have the greater knowledge about employment laws.
 You are expected to benefit from the services of your employees and to protect that investment.
 When you do not, the Board might punish you for failing to exhibit best business practices and a genuine concern for the human beings who work for you.

-Nance L. Schick, Esq. is an attorney, arbitrator, and mediator based in New York City.
-She is the founder of The Law Studio of Nance L. Schick.
-Her holistic, integrative approach draws from her experience as a human resources supervisor, as well as her legal and EEOC training.
-She is creator of the Third Ear Conflict Resolution process, author of DIY Conflict Resolution: Seven Choices and Five Actions of a Master, and an award-winning entrepreneur, who has been acknowledged by the New York Economic Development Corporation/B-Labs (Best for NYC 2015 finalist), U.S. Chamber of Commerce (2015 Blue Ribbon Small Business), Enterprising Women Magazine (Honorable Mention, 2014 Woman of the Year awards), and Urban Rebound NY/Count Me In (2013 Pitch Competition).
+Nance L. Schick, Esq. is a New York City attorney and mediator who focuses on keeping people out of court and building their conflict resolution skills, especially in business and employment disputes.
+Her holistic, integrative approach to conflict resolution draws from her experience as a crime victim, human resources supervisor, minor league sports agent, and United Nations representative.
+She is a 2001 graduate of the State University of New York Buffalo Law School trained in Alternative Dispute Resolution (ADR) by the Equal Employment Opportunity Commission (EEOC), Financial Industry Regulatory Authority (FINRA), and International Center for Ethno-Religious Mediation (ICERM).
+She is also creator of the Third Ear Conflict Resolution process, author of DIY Conflict Resolution: Seven Choices and Five Actions of a Master, and an award-winning entrepreneur, who has been acknowledged by Super Lawyers (ADR, 2018 & 2019), the New York Economic Development Corporation/B-Labs (Finalist, Best for NYC 2015 & 2016), U.S. Chamber of Commerce (2015 Blue Ribbon Small Business), Enterprising Women Magazine (Honorable Mention, 2014 Woman of the Year awards), and Urban Rebound NY/Count Me In (Finalist, 2013 Pitch Competition).